angrytongan/angrytongan.github.io/src/routes/recreation/yoe-year2-review/index.md

 ### <a name="program-tracks">Tracks</a>

-Unlike Year 1, Year 2 uses a single conditioning track.
+Year 2 uses a single track; there is no MetCon track like in Year 1.

 ### <a name="program-workouts">Workouts</a>